Serapion-GmbH/claire-documentation/content/getting-started/bots.md

 - **Create Button**: Save new Chatbot by clicking the **Create** button.

 ### Testing:
-When you create a bot, a **Try** button will appear.
+When you create a bot, a **Test** button will appear.
 You can use this button to test your new chatbot and see how it interacts based on the configurations you've set.

 <div style="text-align: center;">
   <img src="../images/test-botchat-example.png" alt="Test Chatbot Example" />